kevin-allen/autopipy/docs/develop.md

 pip wheel wxPython-4.1.1.tar.gz
 ```

+Building the wheel will take a while (20 minutes).

-Now you can install the wheel in any environment with the same python version.
+Once done, you can install the wheel in any environment with the same python version.

 ```
+deactivate
+cd ~/python_virtual_environments/xwPy_build/
 source ~/python_virtual_environments/autopi37/bin/activate
 pip install wxPython-4.1.1-cp37-cp37m-linux_x86_64.whl
 python -c "import wx; a=wx.App(); wx.Frame(None,title='hello world').Show(); a.MainLoop();"
 ```
+The test should open a window.
+Just close it.

 ## Saving the environment requirements